lucassmann/DevscoolCase/README.md

 # Description:

-This is an internship technical case for e-Core Devscool internship program: an in memory CRUD with data sorting features.
+This is an internship technical case for e-Core Devs'cool internship program: an in memory CRUD with data sorting features.

 ## How to use: